juanjimeneztj-com/Ascend/readme.txt

 -------------------------------------------------------
     Description:
 -------------------------------------------------------
-Ascend will surpass your expectations over and over again.
+juanjimeneztj will surpass your expectations over and over again.
 Amazingly versatile, easily customizable and loaded with features you will love.

 -------------------------------------------------------
     Frequently Asked Questions: